Western Eagles FC: The highlight era

 In 1963 Polonia finished Runners-up in three competitions.
 In the Victorian State League, two points behind JUST, taking just 3 points in their final four games.
 The State League Leading Goalscorer that season was Edward Jankowski with 21 goals.
 Same year Polonia lost in the Final of the Dockerty Cup to ...
 JUST, losing 2:4 at Olympic Park.
 The team also lost in the Final of Australia Cup, which was the first national club tournament in the country initiated in 1962.
 The 1963 final was contested by two Melbourne clubs, with Slavia Melbourne beating Polonia 3:2 in a replay, after a scoreless draw in the first game.
 In the final replay, Des Palmer scored a hat-trick for the winners.
 On its way to the final Polonia faced Adelaide Juventus, George Cross, Brisbane Azzuri, and Sydney Prague in the semi-final, winning 3:1.
-Polonia did manage to win the 1963 Ampol Cup, pre-season competition, beating South Melbourne Hellas in the Final.
+Polonia did manage to win the 1963 Ampol Cup, pre-season competition, beating South Melbourne Hellas in the Final.The 1968 season saw Polonia finish second in the league behind Croatia with 26 points.

+Polonia finished bottom of the 1976 season, with no teams were relegated from the 1976 Victorian State League, with South Melbourne Hellas, Footscray J.U.S.T., Mooroolbark United and Fitzroy United Alexander entered the National Soccer League in 1977.
+The team although did reach the Dockerty Cup final, losing 0:2 to Footscray J.U.S.T.

 In 1981, 20 years after winning their last league title, Polonia finally topped the Victorian Metropolitan League Division 1, clinching a place back into the State League after a 4-year absence.
-The outstanding players of that team were Leszek Dzielakowski, Richard Lipiarski, Marian Jaworski, John Wallace, Greg Gamanski, Brendon Lakic, Tadeusz Krysinski, Peter Chapnik, Richard Sekulski, Stan Klain, Michael Pichner and Alex Marshall.
+The outstanding players of that team were Leszek Dzielakowski, Richard Lipiarski, Marian Jaworski, John Wallace, Greg Gamanski, Brendon Lakic, Tadeusz Krysinski, Peter Chapnik, Richard Sekulski, Stan Klain, Michael Pichner, Dave Gibson and Alex Marshall.
 In charge of the team was Kaz Kowalec, a former great player himself.

 Stefan Mila was awarded the 1983 Victorian State League Gold Medal – Player of the Year Award.

-The 1984 season Polonia finished Runners-up in the State League ending the season three points behind Morwell Falcons, and reaching the Dockerty Cup Final, losing to Fawkner 3:2 after extra time.
-Same year Janusz Przybyla was the State League's top Goalscorer netting 23 goals, despite been out injured for five games.
+Polonia finished the league in sixth place.
+On February 26, 1984 Polonia beat Box Hill 3:1 in The Buffalo Cup Final, which was a pre-season competition, sponsored by Buffalo Sports and played by State League teams.
+However, they finished a season-long title battle as runners-up to Morwell Falcons by three points.
+Polonia forward Janusz Przybyla was the State League's top Goalscorer netting 23 goals, despite been out injured for five games.
+On 4 November Polonia were defeated 3:2 after extra time in the 1984 Dockerty Cup Final against Fawkner.